DataIntellectTech/TorQ-Crypto/docs/Crypto Functions.md

 #### Topofbook Function
-Creates a table showing top of the book for each exchange (Level 1) at a given time.
+Creates a table showing top of the book for each exchange (Level 1) at specified intervals between two timestamps.
 Available keys include: sym, exchanges, starttime, endtime, bucket.
 Sym is the only mandatory parameter that the use must pass in, the other will revert to defaults.
 If a null parameter value is passed in, this will remove the pertinent where clause from the query.